How to Use an iPhone for Writing your Novel

 Here’s how it looks when deployed:

-I got my keyboard from Maplin here.
-There are other similar bluetooth keyboards available on Amazon and eBay.
-The advantage of the one I got was it had a UK keyboard layout – remember to check the keyboard layout suits you if you buy one from the internet.
+Similar bluetooth keyboards are available on Amazon and eBay.
+The keyboard I got was it had a UK keyboard layout – remember to check that whichever keyboard you think of buying has a layout that suits you.

 Strengths and Weaknesses